 VPS Hosting: cloud or traditional?

 Every business needs a website, and every website needs hosting.
-It used to be simple to choose hosting, as there were few options.
+Choosing hosting used to be easier as there were fewer options.
 But hosting technology has quickly advanced and now there are many factors to consider when deciding on a suitable plan.
 No business wants to overspend or be stuck with a hosting deal that could call for disruptive changes before too long.

-All too often, organizations outgrow shared hosting plans as growth leads to increasing demands, and VPS Hosting seems to be an obvious next step.
+All too often, organizations outgrow Shared Hosting plans as growth leads to increasing demands, and VPS Hosting seems to be an obvious next step.
 But others see the various benefits of VPS right from day one, so they can sidestep the hassle of migrating their hosting service.
-The next question is: which VPS hosting will work best for you?
+But with VPS and cloud hosting available to you, the most important question should really be: which type of VPS hosting will work best for you?